sbslee/notes/Bioinformatics Tools/bcl2fastq.md

     Commas separate read masks.
 The format for dual indexing is the following syntax or specified variations: `--use-bases-mask Y*,I*,I*,Y*`

+* `--tiles`

+    Selects a subset of available tiles for processing.
+To make multiple selections, separate the regular expressions with commas.

 ## Running <a name="Running"></a>

 **Case 1.
 MiSeq, 2x300 bp reads, dual indexing**